fenok/react-router-typesafe-routes/README.md

 -   There should be some built-in API for default values.
 Right now it can be done with a custom transformer.

+-   If all params are optional, the parse result can't be undefined, but TS is unaware of that.

 ## How is it different from existing solutions?

 -   [typesafe-react-router](https://www.npmjs.com/package/typesafe-react-router) only handles path params and doesn't allow regexp-based path.